 Throughout the entire empire, in provinces and towns, we see that each local group has its own religious rituals and worships local gods.
 The Eleusinians worship Ceres, the Phrygians the Great Mother, the Epidaurians Asculapius, the Chaldaeans Baal, the Syrians Astarte, the Taurians Diana and the Gauls Mercury.
 The Romans, however, worship all the gods in the world.
 Their power and authority have encompassed the whole world, and they have extended their empire beyond the paths of the sun and the confines of the ocean itself.
 All the while they practice their god-fearing valor (virtus religiosa) in the field and strengthen their city with awesome religious rites, chaste virgins and many a priestly dignity and title.’
 (Minucius Felix, Octavius 6)

 That ‘chaste virgins’ were a good thing, religiously speaking, is a belief thoughtful Romans could endorse readily.
-It is taken for granted by the fictional upper-class heathen Caecilius in a conversation with a Christian friend, at least as such a conversation is imagined by the 3rd century Roman Christian Miucius Felix, a contemporary of Tertullian and a disciple of Cicero.
+It is taken for granted by the fictional upper-class heathen Caecilius in a conversation with a Christian friend, at least as such a conversation is imagined by the 3rd century Roman Christian Minucius Felix, a contemporary of Tertullian and a disciple of Cicero.
 Caecilius is disturbed by his friend’s beliefs: the religion of the Christians is foolish, superstitious, and philosophically incoherent.
 Christians are supposed to be guilty of incestuous, cannibalistic orgies as well as human sacrifices.
 They despise titles and ‘robes of honour’(8.5), and throw themselves into the path of torture or death.
 These are strange ways of showing your piety.
 Octavius, his Christian friend, defends his religion with spirit.
 The infamous rumours are unfounded, though similar practices to the orgies Caecilius describes did exist at the time.
 Ascribed to the Druids in an earlier century, human sacrifices were known near Carthage and in other Roman provinces in North Africa, where the gods honoured were said to be Ceres, Persephone and Saturn, who was fond of child sacrifices.
 ‘Tu quoque’, is Octavius’ rhetorical response to these slanders.
 Some Roman sacred places, he counters, are presided over by women famous for their adulteries.
 If a god needs men to cut off their shameful parts in order to guarantee their continence, this does not say much for the quality of Roman sexual virtue.
 (Octavius, 24) If you clean-living Romans want to talk about sexual modesty, we can wipe you off the floor.
 The Christians compete successfully all too successfully with the pagans on this account: ‘we gladly abide by the bond of a single marriage; in the desire of procreating, we know either one wife, or none at all…we temper our joyousness with gravity, with chaste discourse, and with body even more chaste (divers of us unviolated) enjoy rather than make a boast of a perpetual virginity of a body.
 So far as they from indulging in incestuous desire, that with some even the idea of a modest intercourse of the sexes raises a blush.’